benjamingorman/banan/README.md

 };
 ```

-When you don't want to profile, banan can be completely disabled by setting
+When you don't wish to profile anymore, banan can be completely disabled by
-`BANAN_ENABLED` in `banan.ts` to `false`.
+setting `BANAN_ENABLED` in `banan.ts` to `false`.